 I know ziti is in the name, but penne pasta works just as well here.
 I go with the kind that has ridges so the sauce really sticks to it.

-When it comes to the red sauce, the options are endless!
-You can keep it simple by using your favorite jarred pasta sauce or get creative with your own homemade version.
+When it comes to red sauce, the options are endless!
+You can keep it simple with your favorite store-bought pasta sauce or get creative and make your own homemade version, even add a splash of heavy cream for richness.

 Baked Ziti With Ground Beef